Wizardry 6 Party Planning

 It is possible to transfer your Wizardry 6 characters into Wizardry 7 and then into Wizardry 8.
 The result of these transfer often times will strip some gear, stats, experience levels, and spells.
 The purpose of this power reduction is to balance with new parties starting at level 1.
 The results of transfering characters can also vary based on the endings that you receive in the previous game.

 Some but not all gear will transfer to Wizardry 7, see the Gear Database to know exactly which gear can successfully transfer to the next adventure.
-As for Skills, you will retain all known skills that you learned through Profession Change!
-So your Mage that used to be a Bard will still have the Music skill, albiet with a reduced starting value.
-As you level up in the next game you will be able to add skill points to Music skill even though you are not still a Bard.
-This preserves the excitment of developing robust multi-profession characters that stay robust when transfered to the next game.
+You will retain all known skills that you learned through Profession Change!
+So your Lord that used to be a Ninja will still have the Kirijutsu skill, albiet with a reduced starting value.
+As you level up in the next game you will be able to add skill points to Kirijutsu skill even though you are not still a Ninja.
+SP Regen in the next game will be based on the transfered profession NOT the starting profession.

 Attribution